danklammer/danklammer.github.io/about.md

 I’ve been designing and building websites for over fifteen years.
 I’m passionate about making good design, learning cutting-edge tech, pushing innovation, and improving experiences.

-More recently, I co-founded a web startup, [Tackk](/tackk), and built web services and apps for millions of users.
+More recently, I co-founded a web startup, [Tackk Inc](/tackk), and built web services and apps for millions of users.

 Creating simple, well-designed, fast digital products for the world to use makes me happy.